-With nearly 60 child passengers aged 0-16 years killed or seriously injured in road crashes in South Australia each year, new laws have been introduced to provide maximum protection for children travelling in vehicles.
+With nearly 60 child passengers aged 0-16 years killed or seriously injured in road crashes in South Australia each year, new laws were introduced in 2010 to provide maximum protection for children travelling in vehicles.

-- Infants up to six months old to be restrained in an approved rearward facing infant restraint (Dedicated infant restraint or rearward facing seat).
+- Infants up to six months old to be restrained in an approved rearward facing infant restraint (Dedicated infant restraint or rearward facing convertible safety seat).

-- Children aged between six months and four years old to be seated in either an approved rearward or forward facing child safety seat (with inbuilt harness).
+- Children aged between six months and four years old to be seated in either an approved rearward or forward facing child restraint (i.e. a safety seat with inbuilt harness).

-- Children 7 years and over will be required to be restrained in an approved child restraint (child safety seat or booster seat depending on their size) or a properly adjusted seatbelt.
+- Children 7 years and over will be required to be restrained in an approved child restraint (child safety seat or booster seat depending on their size) or a properly fitted and adjusted seatbelt.

 - Children under the age of four to be seated in the rear of the vehicle (where the vehicle has two or more rows of seats).